Gibbons Ruark

-Gibbons Ruark (born 1941) is a contemporary American poet.
-Known for his deeply personal often elegiac lyrics about his native North Carolina and beloved Ireland, Ruark has had poetry in such publications as The New Yorker, The New Republic, and Poetry.
-His collections include Rescue the Perishing, Small Rain, Keeping Company, Reeds, A Program for Survival, Passing Through Customs: New and Selected Poems, Staying Blue, and, most recently, The Road to Ballyvaughan.
-He has won numerous awards including three Poetry Fellowships from the National Endowment for the Arts, residencies at the Tyrone Guthrie Centre in Ireland and a Pushcart Prize.
+Henry Gibbons Ruark (December 10, 1941 – October 19, 2025) was a contemporary American poet.
+Known for his deeply personal, often elegiac lyrics about his native North Carolina and beloved Ireland, Ruark had poetry in such publications as The New Yorker, The New Republic, and Poetry.
+His collections include Rescue the Perishing, Small Rain, Keeping Company, Reeds, A Program for Survival, Passing Through Customs: New and Selected Poems, Staying Blue, and, The Road to Ballyvaughan.
+He won numerous awards, including three Poetry Fellowships from the National Endowment for the Arts, residencies at the Tyrone Guthrie Centre in Ireland and a Pushcart Prize.

 Early years

-Gibbons Ruark was born in Raleigh, North Carolina, the son of a Methodist minister.
+Gibbons Ruark was born in Raleigh, North Carolina, on December 10, 1941, the son of a Methodist minister.
 When he was nine years old, his mother was hospitalized with a severe case of Polio, an incident which he writes about in several poems.
 He was brought up in various towns in North Carolina and in 1963 graduated from the University of North Carolina.
 That same year, he moved to Amherst, Massachusetts, where he and his wife Kay were married on October 5.
 Initially working as a bus boy in at the Lord Jeffrey Inn, he eventually earned a master's degree from the University of Massachusetts.
 While a student there, he took a poetry workshop with Joseph Langland and became friends with the poets Michael Heffernan and Robert Francis.

 University of Delaware

-Having begun to publish poems in the mid-1960s, Ruark was hired at the University of Delaware in 1968 to replace the poet Robert Huff who had departed the previous year.
+Having begun to publish poems in the mid-1960s, Ruark was hired at the University of Delaware in 1968 to replace the poet Robert Huff, who had departed the previous year.
 It was at Delaware that Ruark first met James Wright, the Pulitzer Prize–winning Ohio poet.
 On the publication of Ruark's Reeds, James Wright remarked that he considered Ruark "one of the finest poets now writing in English."
 Ruark's poetry continues to be compared to Wright's.
 The two remained close friends until Wright's death in 1980.
 In addition to Wright, Ruark became well acquainted with a number of other distinguished poets at the University of Delaware, such as W.D.
 Snodgrass who taught there until 1995.